wiseman/cl-zeroconf/README.rst

 CL-ZEROCONF is a Lisp interface to `Apple's open source implementation`_ of the `Zeroconf`_ service discovery protocol, called `Bonjour`_.
-Apple does a god job of describing why Zeroconf is
+Apple does a good job of describing why Zeroconf is
 useful:

   Bonjour lets you create an instant network of computers and smart